The Most Incredible People Are Often the Most Overlooked.

 What if this didn’t have to be endless to be effective?

-you created something people actually wanted to stay with?
+What if, instead of constantly publishing new things you created something people actually wanted to stay with?

 And then I came across Jana O. Media’s High-Leverage Content approach.